GaiaNet-AI/docs/docs/node-guide/tasks/cuda.md

 Build cuda_12.2.r12.2/compiler.33191640_0
 ```

 After that, use the following command line to set up the environment path.
+You should probably add this line to your `~/.bashrc` or `~/.zshrc` files so that new terminals and future logins will still be able to find these CUDA library files.

 ```
 export LD_LIBRARY_PATH=/usr/local/cuda/lib64${LD_LIBRARY_PATH:+:${LD_LIBRARY_PATH}}
 ```

 ## More resources